Skill Level: All levels

 Duration: 1.5 hours

 Excel is a very popular tool among all data users.
-It can be leveraged to unlock the value of open data of all kinds, and it is particularly well-suited to transforming, analyzing, and visualizing Census data.
-This course will show how to use Excel to access, manipulate, and visualize Census data.
-It will also tools for doing advanced statistical analysis.
+It can be leveraged to unlock the value of open data of all kinds, and it is particularly well-suited to transforming, analyzing, and visualizing Census Bureau data.
+This course will show how to use Excel to access, utilize, and visualize Census Bureau data.

 After completing this course, you will be able to:

-All levels of data users who are interesting in exploring new way of analyzing and visualizing Census data using unique features available in Excel.
+All levels of data users who are interesting in exploring new ways of analyzing and visualizing Census Bureau data using unique features available in Excel.

 Alexandra Barker is a Supervisory Program Analyst with Data Dissemination and Training Program at the U.S. Census Bureau.
 She has over 10 years of experience working with data users and stakeholders on how to access and utilize Census Bureau data.

-During this tutorial, you will learn how to create different kinds of hierarchical charts in Excel using Census data.
+This tutorial you will learn how to create various hierarchical charts in Excel using Census Bureau data.